Sumitomo Forestry Group's

 Theme Nine Material Issues Relevant SDGs

-Value for our plane 1 To enhance the value of forests and wood through sustainable forest management
+Value for our planet 1 To enhance the value of forests and wood through sustainable forest management

 2 To realize carbon neutrality by leveraging forests and wood resources